Safeguarding and Welfare Requirement: Health

 At Porchester Road setting our weekly snack menu will be available to parents on arrival at each session on the parent table and updated regularly.
 Children will be shown pictures of the snack products on offer that day or shown the actual products at Welcome Time so they understand what they can eat if they wish to.
 At the snack table we will also have pictures of each food item on offer and the quantity we can offer for our age group.

 If your child is a “fussy” eater we will try and encourage them to come to snack and try a small amount, we will feedback to you what they have/have not tried.
 Please keep your child’s key person informed if they struggle with food and need any additional support.
-At snack time we are aware of any dietary or religious requirements and we either offer an alternative or sometimes parents provide their child’s own snack,

 At snack time we provide a variety of options during the week.
 During some of our weekly activities we plan food themed events to encourage your children to try new food and explore tastes and textures.